 The MODE button has become a video REC button, and the MODE button moved a little to the left, further away from the shutter.

 When shooting in a cropped mode (1.2x, 5:4 or DX), the viewfinder doesn't mask or darken unused image areas.
-Instead, it simply adds easy-to-ignore frame lines, which make it easy to forget you're in a cropped mode and miss some of your photo (Nikon's pro cameras like the D3 and D4 series mask properly, darkening the unused area in the finder).
+Instead, it simply adds easy-to-ignore frame lines, which make it easy to forget you're in a cropped mode and miss some of your photo.
+You can get it to mask properly by turning off AF-point illumination (MENU > Custom Settings > A6), but that then turns off the AF point illumination so you won't be able to see them in the dark.
+Nikon's pro cameras like the D3 and D4 series mask properly, darkening the unused area in the finder and lighting the AF area in the dark because they use a very different and better kind of screen..

 The LCD auto-brightness control of the D800 and D800e is gone, but that's OK because it never worked well enough to use.